-The Memoranda of Understanding between MRM and the Mozambican Police, and Kagem and the Zambian Police, respectively, contain clauses requiring VPSHR compliance.
+The Memoranda of Understanding between MRM and the Mozambican Police (although the latest renewal has not been signed by the Mozambican Police), and Kagem and the Zambian Police, respectively, contain clauses requiring VPSHR compliance.

-Routine training on VPSHR, the UNGPs and human rights more generally is provided to employees at our operations, as well as to public security forces.
+Routine training on VPSHR, the UNGPs and anti-sexual and gender-based violence ("SGBV") and human rights more generally is provided to employees at our operations, as well as to public security forces.
+During the last quarter of 2024, enhanced VPSHR training was provided to internal security and public security forces.
+The main focus of the training was managing and resolving conflict in interactions with illegal miners and reinforcing the principles on the use of force.
 Gemfields does not train GardaWorld employees, but requires GardaWorld to provide us with proof of training.